kslng/website/src/compiler/error-codes.md

 EP0010 = Error \[Parser\]: Unexpected Token in Expression, Found &lt;token&gt;

 EP0011 = Error \[Parser\]: Expected Literal in Expression, Found &lt;token&gt;

-EP0012 = Error \[Parser\]: Struct appears to have more fields in literal than in definition

 ---